sib-swiss/termal/roadmap.md

 1. [x] Provide a monochrome mode to simplify tests with Expect (otherwise I'll have to deal with ANSI colour sequences for _every_ residue)

-1. [x] CLI args: now uses Clap; may specify fixed height and width.
+1. [x] CLI args: now uses Clap; may specify fixed height and width (useful for testing with Expect)..

-1. [x] Enabble toggling between zoomed-in and zoomed-out, using key 'z'.
+1. [x] Enable toggling between zoomed-in and zoomed-out, using key 'z'.

 1. [x] See about computing a "summary" screen.
-This should toggle between summary and residue views.
+This should toggle between summary and residue views. => Eventually, this was named the ZoomedOut mode (or "level")..
    * [x] implement a "every-nth" function that selects _n_ indices out of _l_ so as to spread them as evenly as possible.
 This will be used to select sequences and columns for the zoom-out.